Main Page Main Index

 In 1999 Dragon (a model company) released “Hans”, a infantry NCO, and since this time

-lies in the real stuff.
+still lies in the real stuff.

-Ofcourse the interest in World War II also reflects in my other hobby: shooting.
+Of course the interest in World War II also reflects in my other hobby: shooting.
 Obviously I like doing this with WW II weapons.

-I spend a lot of time on the Wehrmacht awards forum, and especially on the equipment forum and found fellow collectors there.
+I also spend a lot of time on the Wehrmacht awards forum, and especially on the equipment forum and found fellow collectors there.

 new stuff almost every day.